 From a macro perspective, connecting the dots in eDiscovery is to simply draw logical inferences from connecting items of information to reveal something previously hidden or unknown.
 The provided non-comprehensive graphical depiction may be helpful in considering and connecting the dots during planning, forecasting, and sharing activities regarding the discipline of eDiscovery.

 Authored by industry expert Andrew Haslam, the eDisclosure Buyers Guide continues to be the most comprehensive and definitive resource available for data discovery and legal discovery professionals seeking to understand and evaluate eDisclosure-related services and products.

 In the spring of 2021, 25.0% of respondents viewed budgetary constraints as potentially having the greatest business impact on their business during the next six months.
 This percentage is the highest of all business impact concerns represented in the spring 2021 survey.
 This percentage is the lowest rating in the area of budgetary constraint concerns since the beginning of the COVID pandemic in the spring of 2020.
 This is also the fourteenth time in twenty-two surveys that the issue of budgetary constraints has been the top concern or tied for the top concern by survey respondents.

-From business confidence and captive ALSPs to digital republics and mass surveillance, the October 2020 edition of the Five Great Reads on eDiscovery newsletter provides a selection of recent research, reports, and articles to update and inform legal, business, and information technology professionals in the eDiscovery ecosystem.
+From X-Road® and risk management to business confidence and cybersecurity, the April 2021 edition of the Five Great Reads on eDiscovery newsletter provides a selection of recent research, reports, and articles to update and inform legal, business, and information technology professionals in the eDiscovery ecosystem.